SpocWiki/_public/schema.org/predicate/Urls/has_url_for_news_updates_and_guidelines.md

 - [ #has_/url/_for_news_updates_and_guidelines :: URL, WebContent ] or
 - [ has_url_for_news_updates_and_guidelines :: URL, WebContent ]

 Indicates a page with news updates and guidelines.
-This could often be (but is not required to be) the main page containing &lt;a class&#x3D;&quot;localLink&quot; href&#x3D;&quot;/SpecialAnnouncement&quot;&gt;SpecialAnnouncement&lt;/a&gt; markup on a site.
+This could often be (but is not required to be) the main page containing [[SpecialAnnouncement]] markup on a site.

 Predicate describes that:
 [ #has_/domain  :: SpecialAnnouncement ]